Watch this video version of this lesson, or see the same content presented through text and images below.

 Using the playhead

 Along with the upper and lower panes and the zoom sliders, the playhead is the main way you’ll navigate around your audio file.
-Grab it by the top to move it around.
+Grab it by the upside-down triangle at the top to move it around.
 You can move the playhead in either pane at any time.

 Sometimes while you’re playing through a file, your playhead may move off of the screen on one or both of the panes.
 If this happens, use the “catch playhead” button on the left to bring it back into view.